- About Us

 “Be the change you want to see in the world” --Gandhi

-Shannon DeAtley-Johnson went to Tanzania with United Planet in 2010.
+Shannon DeAtley-Johnson traveled to Tanzania with United Planet.
 Her Quest mission was to teach English, math, and science in a primary school to all grade levels.
 She loved her time spent with the kids, and she knew she would like to continue supporting them upon her return.
 She wanted to do something in order to help them continue their education.
 With this thought in her mind, Shannon was restless when she came back to the United States, and spent all her time and energy creating an opportunity for these kids.

-In May 2010, Shannon created the The MOOSE Foundation (More Opportunity and Outreach for Superior Education).
+Upon her return, Shannon created the The MOOSE Foundation (More Opportunity and Outreach for Superior Education).
 The MOOSE Foundation provides cross-cultural education.
-On Shannon’s days off, she goes into schools or after-school programs and provides workshops for children teaching them about Tanzanian people culture.
+On Shannon’s days off, she goes into schools or after-school programs and provides workshops for children, teaching them about the Tanzanian culture.
 The children are taught to say simple Kiswahili words, do crafts related to the country, and listen to stories.
 They are also offered the opportunity to become pen pals with children in Tanzania.
 This experience benefits the children from both countries by expanding their horizons and introducing them to a new world on a different continent.
 Currently, she is working on creating a forum where American educators can share experiences, stories, and techniques with their Tanzanian colleagues, allowing the exchange of teaching practices.

 Various fundraising events have been held to raise funds and supplies, which always include educational components, as well as information of where the donations are going and who they are impacting.
 Most of the funds are used to provide scholarships for Tanzanian children to attend secondary school.
 Other funds go towards providing financial assistance to those needing financial help in the primary schools.
 The supplies are shipped to the school to be distributed to those in need and educators.